 Full Professor Andrea Pilastro was awarded his PhD in 1992 and since then he has not experienced any significant career interruptions.
-He has held post-doc fellowships from 1992 to 1998 when he took a Senior Lecture position at the Department of Biology, University of Padova (UNIPD), Italy, and then as Associate Professor (2005-2010) and finally as Full Professor (2010-present).
+He has held post-doc fellowships from 1992 to 1998, when he took a position at the Department of Biology, University of Padova (UNIPD), Italy, as Senior Lecture, Associate Professor (2005-2010), and finally as Full Professor (2010-present).

 Service roles included chairing the PhD School’s in Biosciences, Univ.
 Padova (2014-2017) and coordinating the curriculum in Evolutionary Biology of the PhD School in Biosciences (2011-present).
 External service roles include membership of Editorial Boards (Anim.
 Behav.: 2011-2013; Behav.
 Ecol.
 Sociobiol.: 2014-present).
-He has been member of PhD assessment committees for the University of Turin, Florence, Ferrara (Ita), Aarhus (DK), Vienna (Aut) and ANU (Aus).
+He has been member of PhD assessment committees for the University of Turin, Florence, Ferrara (Ita), Aarhus (DK), Vienna (Aut), ANU (Aus), Oxford (UK).

 Invited keynote and speaker addresses and articles

 AP has presented a number of invited talks at conferences (e.g. Genotype by Environment Interactions, Exeter) and Universities (e.g. University of Vienna, Austria; University of Copenhagen and of Aarhus, DK; CONICET, Puerto Madryn, Argentina; KLIVV, Vienna; University of Bern, CH; University of Krakow, PL).
 His research has received considerable coverage on radio, newspapers & magazines.